kradalby/hugin/README.md

 ## Features

-- Show images on map if it has location data
 - Responsive design
+- Display image metadata
+- Display albums
+- Explore images with people tag
+- Explore images with keywords
--
+- Fuzzy search keywords
+- Show maps with images (given location data)

 ## Installation
 Hugin can be hosted by all webservers that can serve static files, but does rely on a [Munin](https://github.com/kradalby/munin) generated gallery served under `/content` from the same domain.